tmtsoftware/icd/icd-db/README.md

 in the [examples/2.0](../examples/2.0) directory.

 ```
-icd-db 2.0.0
+icd-db 2.2.0
 Usage: icd-db [options]

-  -d, --db <name>          The name of the database to use (default: icds4)
+  --db <name>              The name of the database to use (default: icds4)
   -h, --host <hostname>    The host name where the database is running (default: localhost)
   -p, --port <number>      The port number to use for the database (default: 27017)
   -i, --ingest <dir>       Top level directory containing files to ingest into the database